Original Paper

 Predictors of State Anxiety: Hypothesis 3

-Tables 4 and 5 present the stepwise regression analysis, which indicates that gender contributed 3% to anxiety prediction.
+and present the stepwise regression analysis, which indicates that gender contributed 3% to anxiety prediction.
 Daily functional self-actualization accounted for 41% of anxiety prediction, and the functional cognition subscale, complex activities, accounted for an additional 3%.
 Thus, 47% of the state anxiety variability was predicted by gender, daily functional self-actualization, and complex activities (F3,200=58.01, P<.001).

 aGender 1=female.